0dragosh/simple-invoice/README.md

 This project uses GitHub Actions for continuous integration and deployment:

-### CI Workflow
+### CI/CD Workflow

+The CI/CD pipeline runs on:
+- Every push to any branch
-The CI workflow runs on every push to the main branch and on pull requests:
+- Pull requests to the main branch
+- Tag creation (v*)

+The workflow includes:
-- Builds the application
+- Building the application
-- Runs tests
+- Running tests with code coverage
-- Builds the Docker image (without pushing)

-### Container Publishing

-The container publishing workflow:
-- Runs on pushes to the main branch and on tag creation (v*)
-- Builds and pushes the Docker image to GitHub Container Registry (ghcr.io)
+- Building and pushing Docker images to GitHub Container Registry (ghcr.io)

-- Tags the image with:
+### Docker Images

+Docker images are automatically built and tagged with:
-  - Latest tag for main branch
+- `latest` tag for the main branch
-  - Semantic version tags for releases (v1.0.0, v1.0, etc.)
+- Semantic version tags for releases (e.g., `v1.0.0`, `v1.0`, `v1`)
-  - Short SHA for all pushes
+- Development tags with commit SHA for all other pushes (e.g., `dev-a1b2c3d`)

 ### Using the Container Image